 Hospitals must achieve 85% or higher adherence to all stroke achievement indicators for two or more consecutive 12-month periods and achieve 75% or higher compliance with five of eight stroke quality measures to receive the Gold Plus Quality Achievement Award.

-To qualify for Target: Stroke Honor Roll Elite Plus, hospitals must meet quality measures developed to reduce the time between the patient's arrival at the hospital and treatment with the clot-buster tissue plasminogen activator (tPA), the only drug approved by the U.S. Food and Drug Administration to treat ischemic stroke.
+To qualify for Target: Stroke Honor Roll Elite Plus and Advanced Therapy, hospitals must meet quality measures developed to reduce the time between the patient's arrival at the hospital and treatment with the clot-buster tissue plasminogen activator (tPA), the only drug approved by the U.S. Food and Drug Administration to treat ischemic stroke.
 If given intravenously in the first three hours after the start of stroke symptoms, tPA has been shown to significantly reduce the effects of stroke and lessen the change of permanent disability.
 Hospitals recognized with Target: Stroke Honor Roll Advanced Therapy designation meet door-to-device times in at least 50% of applicable patients within 90 minutes for direct arriving and within 60 minutes for transfer.

 UI Health earned Heart Failure Gold Plus Quality Achievement Award by meeting specific quality achievement measures for the diagnosis and treatment of heart failure patients for over 24 consecutive months.
 These measures include evaluation of the patient; proper use of medications; and aggressive risk-reduction therapies, including ACE inhibitors/ARBs, beta blockers, diuretics, anticoagulants, and other appropriate therapies.

 To qualify for Target: Heart Failure Honor Roll, hospitals are required to meet specific criteria that improves medication adherence, provides early follow-up care and coordination, and enhances patient education.
 The goal is to reduce hospital readmissions and help patients improve their quality of life in managing this chronic condition.